 Inquiry finds more than 1,000 children abused by grooming gangs in Telford

-An inquiry has found that the abuse of more than 1,000 children by sexual grooming gangs in Telford was ignored for decades.
+An independent inquiry found that more than 1,000 children in Telford were abused and “exploited over decades” since the 1970s by sexual grooming gangs, with “key agencies blaming children not perpetrators”.

-A Sunday Mirror investigation in 2018 revealed that girls as young as 11 were targeted since the 1970s.
+Tom Crowther QC, chair of the inquiry, said: “Exploitation was not investigated because of nervousness about race,” as the perpetrators were mainly reported to be Asian men.

-“Teachers and youth workers were discouraged from reporting child sexual exploitation (CSE).
-Offenders were emboldened and exploitation continued for years without a concerted response", chairman Tom Crowther QC said.
+Mr Crowther added failings by authorities allowed the “appalling suffering of generations of children”, who were treated as “sexual commodities.”

 Click here to sign up for our newsletters.